yash150204/Yash_Agrawal/pages/the_handmaid's_tale.md

 ### "The Marthas are not supposed to fraternize with us.
 Fraternize means to behave like a brother.
 Luke told me that.
 He said there was no corresponding word that mean
 ### "She wanted me to feel that I could not come into the house unless she said so."
 ### "She then was a woman who might bend the rules.
 But what did I
 have, to trade?
 I looked at the cigarette with longing.
-For me, like liquor and coffee, they are forbidden.
+For me, like liquor and coffee, they are forbid
 #### This may come under ((5f27b15d-8256-4789-83b2-63fe0f34af88))
+8))

  house unle said so."
 ####